QR5.7.1 The Simulation Hypothesis

 Figure 5.15.
 A point standing wave spreads

-On the right, is the quantum field that mediates the effects of mass, charge, and magnetism.
-A large mass creates a gravity field that increases the strength of the quantum field closer to it.
-Charges create electrical fields that speed up or slow down the quantum field between them, when they cancel or add.
-Magnets create magnetic fields that also speed up or slow down the quantum field between them, when spins make space deeper or shallower.
+In Figure 5.16, the mass, charge, and magnetism of matter spread to affect the quantum field around it.
+A large mass strengthens the field closer to it to cause gravity.
+Charges speed up or slow down the field between them, as remainders cancel or add, to cause an electrical field.
+Magnets also speed up or slow down the field between them, as spins make space deeper or shallower, to cause a magnetic field.

 Figure 5.16 Gravity and electro-magnetism are one field